firemodels/fds/Utilities/Firebot/README.txt

 3. Ensure that Python is installed.

 4. Setup passwordless SSH on the firebot account.
 Generate SSH keys and ensure that the head node can SSH into all of the compute nodes.
+Also, make sure that firebot's account information is propagated across all compute nodes (e.g., with the passsync or authcopy command).

 5. Ensure that a queue named 'firebot' is created, enabled, and started in the torque queueing system and that nodes are defined for this queue.
 Test the 'qstat' command on firebot's account.